I changed the comments on the diagrams for REG and COP to make it more consistent:

 - or at least to try it out - is a good thing.

-But in "The Book" it makes a new structure, because I have much more chapters
+In "The Book" it makes a new structure, because I have much more chapters

 there, and now I had to split and cluster differently to get the order changed.

 It is so important to understand the "PaRadigm shift" and to understand what

 it means to establish it in a company.

 I talked to some experts who want to join the PaR community, also one from a large

 automotive OEM and a consultant.

 I think it is time to set up a "Code of Conduct" to ensure that potential customers